 It is urgent that you call your vet if your dog is lethargic, experiencing pain in its abdomen, vomiting, having difficulty defecating, or any other signs of illness—the sooner the better.
 Your dog may need an endoscopy to retrieve the item through the mouth or surgery.

 In some cases, depending on the size of the dog and the size of the sock, it might be ok to let the dog pass the sock.
-But, your vet should be apprised of the situation.
+Your vet should be apprised of the situation.

 You can also make sure your dog is getting enough food for his age, weight, and lifestyle.
 Keep your dog active—like going for regular walks, play ball, or enroll in an obedience class.
 There are many creative dog toys such as the Buster Cube or Kong, to keep your dog puzzled and engaged to help fight boredom and hopefully divert his attention from a sock-searching and sock-eating mission.